kellyky/lightning-talk-data-class/ABOUT_Me.md

 ## What are your hobbies / what do you like to do outside of work?

 Cosmetic and skincare formulation.
-Especially new facial moisturizers, and experimenting with simple hair detangling products.

 Digital art and music (viola/violin).
 You can find me playing a show with one of my local music groups every month or two.